Last updated on April 9, 2026

 The Kenriths' Royal Funeral | Illustration by Manuel Castañón

 Orzhov is known for its grindy playstyle, draining life, and recovering cards from the graveyard to use again.
 It’s very important to build your deck around sources of card advantage, and in EDH you’ll usually tie that to the commander.
-Also, many cards in mono-white or mono black give you a steady stream of card draw that’s lacking in Orzhov gold/hybrid cards, so if you’re looking for more sources of card draw, mono-color can give you what you need.
+Also, many cards in mono-white or mono black give you a steady stream of card draw that’s lacking in Orzhov gold/hybrid cards, so if you look for more sources of card draw, mono-color can give you what you need.
 There’s still plenty of ways to get resource advantage in these colors though, like using sweepers and symmetric sacrifice effects, so look out for those as well.

 Stay safe folks, and enjoy the small and incremental advantages whenever you can!